 8. Focus On The Eyes

 Regardless the aperture you choose, for shallow depth of field or not, the subject's eyes are what really tell the story of a portrait.
 Your focus should always be on the eyes, where they are looking and ensuring they are in focus.

-Note: For sharper eyes, always choose the aperture values wisely.
-Depending on the number of people in the frame and how much area of the face you want in focus, choose the aperture value accordingly.
-Lenses usually tend to be sharper between f/5.6 and f/8 and this will be the best setting for group portraits.
+For sharper eyes, always choose the aperture values wisely.
+Choose the aperture value accordingly depending on the number of people in the frame and how much area of the face you want in focus.
+Lenses usually tend to be sharper between f/5.6 and f/8, which will be the best setting for group portraits.

 In the above image, you can see that the eyes of the subject in the front alone is in focus while the eyes of the other two subjects are not.
 In these scenarios, you will need to use a narrow aperture value to get the eyes of all the subjects in the frame in focus.

 Learn How To Get Sharp Eyes In Your Portraits: